MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 Get insights into device compliance, support activity, and warranty coverage.
 Quickly see the status of each device, which ones are still in warranty or expiring soon, and the status of active support requests with your hardware providers.

 When you [enroll Surface devices](/mem/intune/user-help/enroll-windows-10-device) into Microsoft Intune and users sign in for the first time, information from these Surface devices automatically flows into the Surface Management Portal, giving you a single pane of glass for Surface-specific device admin activities.

->[!TIP]
->To learn more about accessing the Surface Management Portal or the Microsoft 365-based [Surface Support Portal](surface-support-portal.md),see [Streamline access to Surface Portals for commercial customers](streamline-access-surface-portals.md).

 ## Get started